 Learn from award-winning local musicians Shelley Morningsong (N.Cheyenne) and Fabian Fontenelle (Zuni/Omaha) about traditional and contemporary Native American music and dance.

 Archaeological Adventure Tours

-Step back in time in Hawikku, one of the fabled “Cities of Cibola,” and in 1540, the place of “first contact” between Europeans and Native People in the Southwest.
-The site was extensively excavated from 1917 to 1923 by archaeologist Frederick Hodge.
+Step back in time in Hawikku, one of the fabled “Cities of Cibola.”
+This was the site of “first contact” between Europeans and Native People in the Southwest in 1540 with the arrival of Coronado.
+Furthermore, this was one of the only sites extensively excavated by archaeologist Frederick Hodge from 1917 to 1923.
 It is a featured exhibit at the A:shiwi A:wan Museum & Heritage Center.

 Village of the Great Kivas Tour